AlexMussell/alexmussell.github.io/_posts/2020-01-15-peak-finder-algorithm.markdown

 ---
+layout: post
 title: 1D and 2D Peak Finding Algorithms
 date: 2020-02-25 19:30:00 +0000
-category: Python Algorithms
+categories: Python Algorithms
-excerpt: Today we will be discussing the novel peak finding algorithms and implementing them in Python
+excerpt: Today we will be discussing the novel peak finding algorithms and implementing them in Python.
 ---

-#### One-dimensional version
+### One-dimensional Peak Finding
 A one-dimensional peak finder runs over an array:

 | a 	| b 	| c 	| d 	| e 	| f 	| g 	| h 	| i 	|